The present simple is the tense used to talk about situations that regularly repeated or always occur.

 - Informal narrative (when telling a story).

-Subject + “do” + not + verb (“does” for the third person singular).
+Subject + do/does + not + verb (“does” for the third person singular).

-— “The water doesn’t boil at 90 degrees Celsius.” = We use the Present Simple to talk about facts.
+— “Water doesn’t boil at 70 degrees Celsius.” = We use the present simple to talk about facts.

 Let’s revise this content within the [Form] section.
 Take a look at the [Example] section that shows its use within a context.